Request Assessment

 Wireframes are blueprints for your website.
 They provide the framework upon which the functionality and design of your final website will be built.
 The focus of wireframes is not on the look and feel of your website, but rather the structure and layout of content that will prompt the intended actions of your ideal user.

-There are many different forms a wireframe can take, and their level of fidelity is characterized by the level of depth into functionality and content.
+There are many different forms a wireframe can take, and their level of fidelity is characterized by the level of depth in functionality and content.
 Low-fidelity wireframes can be as little as sketches on paper and generally utilize all placeholder text.
-High-fidelity wireframes often incorporate some clickable elements to demonstrate user flow and often featured draft or even finalized copy.
+High-fidelity wireframes often incorporate some clickable elements to demonstrate user flow and often feature draft or even finalized copy.

 A web content outline is the raw copy version of a website page.
 It reflects the structure the finalized page will take, but it isn’t designed at all.

-Information architecture is the organization and structuring of content prior to developing a website.
+Information architecture is the organization and structuring of content before developing a website.
 It defines how your content is connected and categorized.

 From planning to launch day, learn how to make your next redesign project a success with our Website Redesign Guide.

 A landing page is a webpage optimized for lead generation.
-Using a form, companies are able to leverage meaningful content in exchange for visitor information.
+Using a form, companies can leverage meaningful content in exchange for visitor information.
 Successful landing pages have well-defined content and clear conversion paths.

-An A/B split test is an experiment that compares two variables by presenting those variables to a randomly “split” audience over a specific period of time.
+An A/B split test is an experiment that compares two variables by presenting those variables to a randomly “split” audience over a specific period.
 As long as the experiment is controlled and unbiased, A/B split testing is a great way to understand which marketing tactics reap the best results for your business.

 Search engine optimization (SEO) is the practice of positioning your content and website so it can rank well on and draw traffic from search engine results pages (SERPs).